-If we look at other people’s lives with “more, more, more” mentality, you miss what you have.
+If we look at other people’s lives with a “more, more, more” mentality, we miss what we have.
 But when you compare your life with the less fortunate, you start appreciating what you have.

 8. DO NOT FEEL ABOUT BEING A MEAN MOM (OR DAD)

 Sometimes parents give in to kids’ requests because they want to provide kids with what they didn’t have.
 And also as I said, the fear of not providing enough for them.